Build a Hello World package

 Next, we will look at the part of the transformer definition file that specifies how features pass through the transformer.
 Open the Execution Instructions pane from the View menu.
 The Execution Instruction Template contains the following:

-# Put config values onto input feature as attributes.
+# Put config values onto input feature as internal-prefixed attributes.

 # (1)